 What you need to know about gifting money in the UK

-In the UK, gifting money to your loved ones is pretty easy, but it’s important to bear in mind that some gifts might be taxed by the government.
-On this page, you’ll learn everything you need to know about gift tax, including your gift allowance and gifting exclusions.
+In the UK, gifting money to your loved ones is pretty easy, but it’s important to bear in mind that some monetary gifts might be subject to inheritance tax.
+On this page, you’ll learn everything you need to know about gifting money in the UK, including how much you can gift tax-free, giving cash gifts to children and which types of gifts are excluded for tax purposes.

-- Gifts you gave up to seven years before you pass away are exempt from gift tax
+- Exceptions: Gifts you gave up to seven years before you pass away are exempt from inheritance tax, as are small gifts of up £250 and wedding gifts (up to set limits)

 What counts as a gift?